cajacko/writing/writing/kill-the-dog.md

-# Killing the Dog - My new reason for practicing mindfulness
+# Killing The Dog - My New Reason For Practicing Mindfulness

 Anyone else seriously wanted to kill their dog ☠️🐶?
 And gone through a bunch of plans to make it seem like an accident?